Khandallah: Library

 Khandallah Library was opened in 1953 in the middle of Khandallah village on Ganges Road, after a 1947 petition by local writer Fanny Irvine-Smith.
 The library serves an average of 1600 customers a week.
 The Greater Wellington Regional Council local rain gauge is located here.

 Town Hall

 The Khandallah Town Hall has a capacity of over 350 people, including 140 seats and 20 tables and has a stage, kitchen and gallery.
 It was built in 1912 as the Khandallah Public Hall.

 Recreation centre and park

 Nairnville Recreation Centre features a multi-purpose sports hall suitable for basketball, netball, volleyball, and badminton.
 A squash court is available for hire and an upstairs community room with kitchen facilities.

 Nairnville Park features sports fields that are used for football, rugby and cricket.
 An artificial turf was added in March 2009.
 The park also includes a children's playground, cricket training nets and a skateboard half pipe.

 Nairnville Park and Recreation Centre are named after James and Louisa Nairn who owned farm land in the area.

 Swimming pool

 Khandallah summer pool is a 30-metre unheated outdoor summer pool at the end of Woodmancote Road.
+Between 2022 and 2024 Wellington City Council considered future options for the pool, including demolition.
+In June 2024, Council voted to keep the Khandallah Summer Pool open for another season while looking for solutions to refurbish the pool with a budget allocation of $7.5 million.

+In mid-May 2022, the Wellington City Council voted to preserve the Khandallah Pool.